Special Collections - Mexicana

 During his tenure as City Librarian from 1905 to 1910, Charles Lummis made the Mexicana Collection a priority, greatly expanding material on the discovery of the Americas, the history of Mexico and of California, and on the cultures of native peoples.

-In the Rare Books Department are found books on Mexico printed between the sixteenth and the twentieth centuries.
+In the Special Collections Department are found books on Mexico printed between the sixteenth and the twentieth centuries.
 They include facsimiles of the major Mixtec and Mayan books (codices) produced before the Spanish Conquest and just after, histories of the conquest, accounts of native life, treatises on the Indian languages, religious manuals used by the padres to convert the Indians, books on medicinal and other useful plants, architecture, costume, and histories of the nation and its individual states from the conquest until the 1910 revolution.
 A few of the individual highlights follow:

 • Francisco Maria Picolo.
 Informe del Estado de la Nueva Cristiandad de California...
 Mexico, 1702.
 The first written account of California.